-- In 2013, Darvish made a $25,000 donation to help support City of Dallas RBI, which allows nearly 2,000 youngsters to participate in organized youth baseball programs.
+In 2013, Darvish made a $25,000 donation to help support City of Dallas RBI, which allows nearly 2,000 youngsters to participate in organized youth baseball programs.

+Darvish doesn't believe in the concept of the ace pitcher.
 A team's best starting pitcher has the same task as the weakest link of the rotation—to allow fewer runs than the opposing pitcher while working deep into a game—and no one pitcher should be placed on a pedestal above the other four.

 "All starting pitchers have the same goal, and it's a unit," Darvish said "I think all the starting pitchers have to support each other."

-May 2015 brought a lawsuit in which Alex Witmer, a former personal assistant who was hired to care for Davish's three dogs, and three birds in Texas.
+May 2015 brought a lawsuit in which Alex Witmer, a former personal assistant who was hired to care for Darvish's three dogs, and three birds in Texas.
 Witmer claimed one of the dogs "jumped up" and bit him on the cheek and upper lip, sending him to the hospital.
 The lawsuit also alleged that Darvish's management company fired Witmer when he complained.

 Two months later, Darvish tweeted that his son had been born.
-His longtime girlfriend, Seiko Yamamoto, won miltiple gold medals for Japan at the world wrestling championships.
+His longtime girlfriend, Seiko Yamamoto, won multiple gold medals for Japan at the world wrestling championships.
 Yu said that the plan to wed soon.

 Then, in October, the lawsuit with his personal assistant was settled.
 No terms were divulged, and neither side may comment.

-Then, just a few weeks later, in October 2015: The 26-year-old younger brother of Texas Rangers pitcher Yu Darvish was arrested on suspicion of running a gambling ring for profit and gambling on baseball games, police said Tuesday.
-Sho Darvish allegedly took around 1,850 bets, each for 10,000 yen (about $90), on results and scores of 16 major league games and 28 Japanese professional baseball games held between May 12 and 18. -- via a phone ap.
+Then, just a few weeks later, in October 2015: The 26-year-old younger brother of Darvish was arrested on suspicion of running a gambling ring for profit and gambling on baseball games, police said.
+Sho Darvish allegedly took around 1,850 bets, each for 10,000 yen (about $90), on results and scores of 16 Major League games and 28 Japanese professional baseball games held between May 12 and 18—via a phone app.